sschlein/obscure/README.md

     // ...
 ```

-Set a salt hash in you `.env` file to generate unique hashs.
+Set a salt hash in your `.env` file to generate unique hashs.

 ```
-OBSCURE_SALT=you-unique-phrase
+OBSCURE_SALT=your-unique-phrase
 ```

 ### Add the middleware to your Kernel